 Middle and High School Youth Ministry

-A church with a history of striving to make youth growing their relationship with the Lord, our goal is to encourage students to own their walk with the Lord so they are able to multiply themselves as a disciple and a disciple-maker.
+Wedgwood has a history of teachng and discipling youth as they grow in their relationship with the Lord.
+Our goal is to encourage students to own their walk with the Lord so they are able to multiply themselves as a disciple and a disciple-maker.

 Breakaway: Wednesday Night Worship and Discipleship

 The Student Ministry is focused on making disciples together.
-We desire to help students become disciples who glorify God by obeying what Jesus commanded (John15:14), loving one another (John 13:35), and bearing much fruit (John 15:8).
+Our desire is to help students become disciples who glorify God by obeying what Jesus commanded (John15:14), loving one another (John 13:35), and bearing much fruit (John 15:8).

 These are the three marks of a disciple identified in scripture.
 To better accomplish our discipleship structure looks like this: